 Exercise has been proven time and time again to be crucial in managing anxiety.
-It can be just as effective as taking medication, but it’s much better for your body.

 If you skip the gym, you are missing out on all of the endorphins and a chance for your brain to focus on the task at hand, making you more mindful – which also has anxiety-reducing benefits.